 Whether you have already begun to develop your mountaineering skills or you are an outdoor sports enthusiast seeking your next challenge, a mountaineering course and summit climb in the Pacific Northwest may be perfect for you.
 Packed with the highest density of glaciated mountains in the contiguous United States, the North Cascades offer excellent training grounds for climbers of all backgrounds and experience levels.

-- 6 Day Expedition Training – With the stunning terrain of Mount Rainier as your classroom, you will learn how to prepare for expeditions in the great mountain ranges of the world, such as the Alaska Range, the Andes and the Himalaya.
-This curriculum emphasizes the technical and logistical skills needed to climb larger peaks and move safely and independently in glaciated environments.
+- 6 Day Mount Baker Expedition Training Course – With the stunning terrain of Mount Baker as your classroom, you will learn how to prepare for expeditions in the great mountain ranges of the world, such as the Alaska Range, the Andes and the Himalaya.
+This curriculum includes an ascent to the summit of Mount Baker and emphasizes the technical and logistical skills needed to climb large peaks and move safely and independently in glaciated environments.
 During the spring season, we will travel with snowshoes and sleds and learn how to build a secure expedition snow camp.
 Your guides will teach you the fundamentals of glacier mountaineering and snow climbing, including crampon and ice axe technique, self-arrest, rope team travel, crevasse rescue, glacier navigation, snow and ice anchors and more.
 Northwest Alpine Guides’ 6-Day Expedition Training Course allows more time for you to develop advanced mountaineering skills.

-- 2 Day Smith Rock Intro to Sport Climbing – Learn the essentials of outdoor sport climbing!
-In this course you will practice the key techniques for safe, successful outdoor climbing, including knots, protection and anchors; belaying, lowering and rappelling; movement skills, trip planning, gear selection, climbing communication and more.
+- 3 Day Smith Rock Intro to Sport Climbing – Learn the essentials of outdoor sport climbing!
+In this course you will practice essential techniques for safe, successful outdoor climbing, including knots, protection and anchors; belaying, lowering and rappelling; movement skills, trip planning, gear selection, climbing communication and more.
 Your classroom will be sunny Smith Rock State Park near Bend, OR, one of the United States’ premier climbing destinations.